 Instructions

-- Slice your filets into 5-inch-long pieces.
-Pat dry with a paper towel.
-Season with salt and garlic powder.
+- Slice fish filets into 5-inch-long pieces, about 1-inch wide so you have about 10 pieces.
+Pat dry with a paper towel to remove as much excess moisture as possible.
+Evenly season both sides with salt and garlic powder.

-- In a large saucepan set over medium heat, melt the butter.
-Once melted, add flour, and mix well until incorporated.
-Add minced garlic, salt, milk, and chicken stock.
+- In a large saucepan set on medium heat, melt the butter.
+Then add flour, and mix well until incorporated.
+Add minced garlic, salt, heavy cream, and chicken stock.
 Whisk constantly until the sauce bubbles and thickens, about 5-7 minutes.

-- Once sauce has thickened (you’ll know when you glide a spatula through the sauce and you can see the base of your pan), pour cream sauce into pot with pasta.
-Mix pasta with sauce.
+- Once sauce has thickened, pour cream sauce into pot with pasta.
+Toss pasta with sauce.

 Rosemary